andymeneely/project-timber-wolf/rules/RULES.md

 **Power On** (power on icon).
 Make every Disconnected Camera Live, and increase ⚠ every time you do this

 **Gate Close**. (close gate).
 Close the next Gate (starting with "A").
 Remove the tile from the board.
 If a player is on the gate, or if it is impossible for a player to reach an exit, they are Busted.
-Increase ⚠ twice.
+Increase ⚠ twice (if applicable).

-**Oops**.
+**I Thought I Had Him**.
 For each player on a tile with a Subdued Guard, Un-Subdue that guard.
-Do the same for sharing a space with Unlocked Locks and Disconnected Cameras.
-Increase ⚠ every time you do this.
+Increase ⚠ twice (if applicable).

 **Hey You!** (adjacent to a guard) For each player adjacent to a Guard, add a Guard to the player's current tile.